Noisy Interactive Quantum Communication

-Hence, we once again want to bound the ratio of bad to good rounds as a function of the corruption rate to prove the success of the simulation.
-To do so, we show that depending on a given tolerable error rate $\frac{1}{2} - \epsilon$, we can vary the distance parameter $\alpha = 1-\epsilon_\alpha$ of the tree codes used by Alice and Bob and also the erasure parameter $\beta = 1-\epsilon_\beta$ of the blueberry codes they use, and get this ratio as low as desired (except with negligible probability in the random choice of the shared secret key used for the blueberry code).
-However, since there is now a third kind of rounds, wel also need to make sure that the ratio of good rounds vs.\ erasure rounds does not get arbitrarily low, so that we can show $P(\frac{N^\prime}{2}+1) \geq N + 1$.
-We focus on the number $N_g = N_g^{\frac{N^\prime}{2} + 1}$, $N_b = N_b^{\frac{N^\prime}{2} + 1}$ and $N_e = N_e^{\frac{N^\prime}{2} + 1}$ of good, bad and erasure rounds in the whole simulation, respectively.
-To bound the fraction of bad rounds as a fraction of the corruption rate, we need the corollary of the following technical lemma, which derives a new bound on tree codes with an erasure symbol.
-This result only talks about the structure of such codes independently of our application, and so might have applications in a classical interactive coding setting as well.
+Hence, it suffices to bound the ratio of bad to good rounds as a function of the corruption rate in order to prove the success of the simulation.
+To do so, we show that depending on a given tolerable error rate $\tfrac{1}{2} - \epsilon$, we can vary the distance parameter $\alpha = 1-\epsilon_\alpha$ of the tree codes used by Alice and Bob, as well as the erasure parameter $\beta = 1-\epsilon_\beta$ of the blueberry codes they use, and make this ratio as low as desired (except with negligible probability in the random choice of the shared secret key used for the blueberry code).
+However, there is now a third kind of round, and we would also want to ensure that the ratio of good rounds versus erasure rounds does not become arbitrarily low and that $P(\tfrac{N^\prime}{2}+1) \geq N + 1$.

+We focus on the numbers~$N_\rg = N_\rg^{\tfrac{N^\prime}{2} + 1}$, $N_\rb = N_\rb^{\tfrac{N^\prime}{2} + 1}$ and $N_\re = N_\re^{\tfrac{N^\prime}{2} + 1}$ of good, bad and erasure rounds in the whole simulation, respectively.
+To bound the fraction of bad rounds as a fraction of the corruption rate, we appeal to a corollary of the following technical lemma.
+The lemma derives a new bound on tree codes with an erasure symbol.
+Since this result only pertains to the structure of such codes independent of our application, it might have applications to classical interactive coding and other settings as well.

-\begin{lemma} If there is a bound $\delta$ on the fraction of the total number of transmission $N^\prime$ that are corrupted and not detected as erasure by the blueberry code, then the number $N_b$ of bad rounds in the whole simulation is bounded by $N_b \leq (2 \delta + \epsilon_\alpha) N^\prime$ for $\alpha = 1- \epsilon_\alpha$ the distance parameter of the tree code used by Alice and Bob. \end{lemma}
+\begin{lemma} If there is a bound $\delta$ on the fraction of the total number of transmissions $N^\prime$ that are corrupted and not detected as erasure errors by the blueberry code, then the number $N_\rb$ of bad rounds in the whole simulation is bounded as $N_\rb \leq (2 \delta + \epsilon_\alpha) N^\prime$, where $\epsilon_\alpha = 1- \alpha$, and~$\alpha$ is the distance parameter of the tree code with an erasure symbol used by Alice and Bob. \end{lemma}